Click on magnifying glass to see entire picture

 Turkeys are seasonal layers.
 Eggs and poults are generally available from April to August

-This will be our second season with this Heritage and rare breed.
 We find turkeys to be extremely hardy birds and very social.
 When we are out in the farm yard they are right there following us around.
-They crave companionship and the boys love to show off!
-Turkeys prefer to be free ranged and roost as high up as possible.
+Been here for a farm visit?
+You have seen our toms showing off and being social.
+Heritage turkeys prefer to be free ranged and roost as high up as possible.
+They don’t bare confinement well due to their large size and nature.
+Remember these turkeys can fly.
+The Hens tend to wander and Toms stay close to the food!
 They are alert and gaggle whenever they sense danger or anyone coming to the farm.
-If you have visited us you have been warmly greeted by all our turkeys.

 The Narragansett color pattern contains black, gray, tan, and white.
 Hens weigh around 14 pounds and toms 23 pounds.
 Since, the Narragansett has not been selected for mass production, weights may be smaller than the standard.
-We have been told around 12 weeks to grow and process a turkey for a meal.
+In our breeding program we strive for the standard weights.
+We have been told around 12 weeks for processing a turkey for market.
 Narragansett turkeys have traditionally been known for their calm disposition, good maternal abilities, early maturation, egg production, and excellent meat quality.
 Everything you could ask for in a turkey!
 The Narragansett turkey would make a useful and beautiful addition to anyone’s farm or homestead.
 The rich American history of this turkey is fascinating and what draws us to them.
-Turkeys are seasonal layers and only lay in the spring and summer months. all our turkeys are Non-GMO!
+Turkeys are seasonal layers and only lay in the spring and summer months and sometimes into the fall.
+All our turkeys are Non-GMO!

 The Narragansett turkey is named for Narragansett Bay in Rhode Island, where the variety was developed.
 It descends from turkeys and the domestic turkeys (maybe the Norfolk Blacks) brought to America by English and European colonists beginning in the 1600’s.
 Improved and standardized for production qualities, the Narragansett became the foundation of the turkey industry in New England.
 Though it was valued across the country, it was especially important in Rhode Island and Connecticut.
 The American Poultry Association recognized the Narragansett in 1874.